 (b) accompanied by such evidence with respect to the application as the Board may require.

-[Regulation 37 inserted in Gazette 20 Mar 2007 p.
+[Regulation 37 inserted: Gazette 20 Mar 2007 p.
 1020.]

 38. Transfer of management of veterinary clinic or hospital

 An application to transfer the management of a veterinary clinic or hospital to another registered veterinary surgeon is to be —